sfriederichs/sfriederichs.github.io/_posts/2020-08-20-set-up-a-raspberry-pi-4-(canakit).md

 This successfully ran the Docker hello-world.
 This is, by the way, a feature every piece of software should have.

+## Removing Docker Containers for a Fresh Re-Install ##

+More than once here I've had to completely wipe away and re-download a fresh Docker container.
+I figured I might as well document the steps so I know how to do it when I need to again.

 ## Setting up a Plex Server via Docker ##

 Apparently this should be somewhat straightforward.